 White brick background.

-No, good grief.
+Oh, good grief.

 That's hilarious.

-Um, you know, um, there's just nobody like him.
+You know, there's just nobody like him.

 This is how nuts things are.

-Uh the you have a lawmaker putting forward a bill out in California that would block the Trump name from even being put on a park bench.
+You have a lawmaker putting forward a bill out in California that would block the Trump name from even being put on a park bench.

-I I mean, this is how nuts people are.
+I mean, this is how nuts people are.

 You have another bill that would ban any president that's been impeached twice from being buried at Arlington.

-You've got House Democrats, on the other hand, hiring a social justice activists who called looting a vital form of social protest.
+You've got House Democrats, on the other hand, hiring social justice activists who called looting a vital form of social protest.

 House Democrats hiring that.

-Uh he's a civil rights attorney.
+He's a civil rights attorney.

 You know, Sean, this is a serious, serious problem that we have here.

-And now it's graduated to taking Fox off cable and all of this kind of thing, and all of these things that you just mentioned.
+And now it's graduated to taking Fox off cable and all of this kind of thing and all of these things that you just mentioned.

 It all comes from the same thing.